GeorgieWeaver/GeorgieWeaver.github.io/cv.md

 -	3 additional AS Levels, achieving A in Mathematics and Critical Thinking and A* in EPQ.

--	10 GCSES, with 7A*s and 3As, including an A* in Maths and A in English Language.
+-	10 GCSES, with 7A*s and 3As, including in Maths and English Language.

 ### Work Experience